-Think of it as something in between Stories and full-blown YouTube videos.
+It’s best to think of IGTV videos as something in-between Instagram or Facebook Stories and full-blown YouTube videos.

 They likely won’t be as sophisticated and polished as a YouTube video, but less raw than a Story.
 Shorter than YouTube, but longer than a Story.

-And, though it started out as a photo-driven channel, video is quickly becoming the most popular format.
-In fact, Instagram’s seen an 80% increase year-over-year for videos, with the number of videos created each day quadrupling since 2017.
+Though Instagram began as a photo-driven channel, video is fast becoming the platform’s most popular format.
+In fact, there’s been an 80% increase year-over-year for videos, with the number of videos created each day now four times what it was in 2017.

-The biggest barrier right now seems to be the element of the unknown IGTV presents.
+The biggest barrier right now remains the element of the unknown it presents.